 Which AGA Should You Choose?

 Other than a gleaming, solid granite worktop, one of the most coveted elements of a kitchen is an AGA range.
 An AGA is not only a practical piece of equipment, it’s an iconic status symbol with a reputation that inspires admiration.
 However, it’s not simply a case of one-size-fits-all with these cast iron cookers, there are lots of different models available, each of which offers different features and benefits.
+There are also plenty of colours to choose from, giving plenty of options for matching the colour of County Stone kitchen worktops.

 Which AGA should you choose?
 That depends on your needs, of course.

 Traditionally, you might think that to accommodate an AGA range, you’d need a huge farmhouse kitchen with room for the usual double, treble or even quadruple oven.
 This is no longer the case, however.
 The AGA CITY60 is a one-oven cooker which offers all that you would expect from the bigger alternative, but measures just 60 centimetres in width.
 For those that don’t really want that country kitchen feel, there is a contemporary model on offer in addition to the traditional, for a sleeker look.
+Finding a worktop to match the style of your cooker is not a problem with the choices available at County Stone.

 All cooking techniques can be employed with an AGA, so there should be no anxiety over the delicacy of a soufflé or the juiciness of a steak – you can grill, fry, bake, roast, simmer to your heart’s delight without issue.
 Providing your skills are up to scratch, naturally.
 If you’re someone that cooks a lot, or cooks for a large number of people, then the Traditional 4-oven might be the one for you.
 This model offers three hotplates: 400F simmering plate, 800F boiling plate and 140F warming plate as well as four ovens – allowing you to prepare a banquet in one go!